 Food packaging must provide effective oil, grease and water resistance and water vapor transmission rate without exposing consumers to unsafe chemicals.
 TopScreen biowax barrier coatings deliver superior performance and are free from harmful chemicals, making them an ideal choice for a variety of food packaging applications, including:

 TopScreen biowax-based barrier coatings can be applied on existing wax applicators, including roll, curtain and cascade coaters.
-The coatings are typically applied at temperatures between 80 and 160 °C, depending upon the grade, and can be adapted to specific requirements for water repellency, fat resistance, water vapor transmission rate, gloss, heat sealability, release properties and viscosity.
+The coatings are typically applied at temperatures between 80 and 160 °C, depending upon the grade, and can be adapted to specific requirements for water repellency, fat resistance, water vapor transmission rate, gloss, release properties and viscosity.

 The Solenis team offers the right people, technology and expertise to solve your most complex water treatment and process improvement challenges.